Bitshifting/stone-backend/README.md

 ### `/stoneapi/message/get/:lat/:lon/:radius`
 Returns a list of local message IDs, within a radius (in feet) of the user, along with the message, message rating and position.

-Returns a JSON like `[{"_id": "2b", "message": "blah", "rating": 5.0, "lat": 44.4, "lon": 22.2, "username": "alex"`
+Returns a JSON like `[{"_id": "16'hxx", "message": "blah", "rating": 5.0, "lat": 44.4, "lon": 22.2, "username": "alex"`
-`, uid: "43", "private": false}, ...]`
+`, uid: "16'hxx", "private": false}, ...]`

 ### `/stoneapi/message/post/:message/:lat/:lon/:username`
 ### `/:recipient`
-Posts a message.
-For now, the `username` doesn't actually have to match an extant user.
-Recipient is a username - if `public`, this is a public message.
+Posts a message. `username` must be an extant user created with `account/create`.
+Recipient is the name of the only person who can see the message - if `public`, this is a public message and everyone can see it.

 Returns a JSON like `{"success": true}`